ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 Allows to only forbid specific kinds of variables.

-Default is `["const", "let", "var"]`
+Default is: `["const", "let", "var"]`

 ## When Not To Use It

-If you want to allow top level variables
+If you want to allow top level variables.

 ---